 As part of the Boost My Budget project I’m reading one personal finance book every month!
 See my previous reviews here.

-This month’s review is The Richest Man in Babylon by George S. Clason.
+The Richest Man In Babylon by George S. Clason.

 This book is regarded as an all-time classic of personal finance literature.
 It was first published in 1926 (!) and remains hugely popular today.